mdoering/backbone/life/Fungi/Basidiomycota/Ustilaginomycetes/Ustilaginales/Anthracoideaceae/Cintractia/Cintractia fimbristylidis-kagiensis/README.md

 Index Fungorum

 #### Published in
-null
+Report of the Department of Agriculture, Government Research Institute of Formosa 2: 79 (1922)

 #### Original name
-Cintractia fimbristylidis-kagiensis var. fimbristylidis-kagiensis
+Cintractia fimbristylidis-kagiensis Sawada

 ### Remarks
 null